Howriq/tutorial-101/docs/book/v1/chapter-3.md

 ## Handling the Request

-Now that the route is exists, we need to create the class that will handle our request.
+Now that the route exists, we need to create the class that will handle our request.
 Create a new directory `src/Book/src/Handler` and create the file `GetBooksHandler.php`.

 ```php